Zatsu Tabi: That's Journey

 Zatsu Tabi: That's Journey (ざつ旅 -That's Journey-) is a Japanese manga series written and illustrated by Kenta Ishizaka.
-It has been serialized in ASCII Media Works' seinen manga magazine Dengeki Maoh since March 2019, with its chapters collected into thirteen tankōbon volumes as of June 2025.
+It has been serialized in ASCII Media Works' seinen manga magazine Dengeki Maoh since March 2019, with its chapters collected into fifteen tankōbon volumes as of June 2026.
 An anime television series adaptation produced by Makaria aired from April to June 2025.

 Plot

 Chika Suzugamori, a college student who dreams of becoming a mangaka, tells her story.
 After failing multiple times to get her work serialized, Chika feels stressed and decides to go on a trip to escape.
 Without much planning, she holds a poll on social media to choose her destinations, leading her to unexpected places across Japan.
 During her journey, Chika meets different people, experiences local cultures, and finds new inspiration for her manga.